Mercury(II) sulfate: History

 In 1932, the Japanese chemical company Chisso Corporation began using mercury sulfate as the catalyst for the production of acetaldehyde from acetylene and water.
-Though it was unknown at the time, methylmercury is formed as side product of this reaction.
+Though it was unknown at the time, methylmercury is formed as a side product of this reaction.
 Exposure and consumption of the mercury waste products, including methylmercury, that were dumped into Minamata Bay by Chisso are believed to be the cause of Minamata disease in Minamata, Japan.